-Don McCullin notes on his love for winter: Read the rest of this entry
+Don McCullin notes on his love for winter: Continue reading The landscapes of Don McCullin

 With an old black and white 35mm camera the photographer Giacomo Brunelli prowls the night in search of his subjects in backyards, small villages, fields, farms and near his home in London.
 Brunellihas developed a style which he calls “animal focused street photography”.”By pushing the boundaries of nature photography he creates eerie and unfamiliar images, which succeed in capturing the instinctive drama and wildness of his subjects” More here

 I’ve recently rediscovered the wonderful wildlife and landscape paintings by Carry Akroyd.
 The above work is entitled Colonsay, Oronsay, Islay & Jura, though most of her work is centred on rural England.
 Lots more of her work here at her website.

 The Lark Ascending by Vaughan Williams is one of my favourite pieces of classical music and I know of no other which conveys so well the beauty of the English countryside.
 Written in 1914, it was inspired by George Meredith’s 122-line poem of the same name about the skylark.
 Vaughan Williams actually wrote sketches for it whilst watching troop ships cross the English Channel at the outbreak of war.
 A small boy observed him making the sketches and, thinking he was jotting down a secret code, informed a police officer who subsequently arrested the composer!
 Thus, although the piece appears to be a pastoral idyll, at its heart it is a nostalgic work about England and the loss of innocence that the First World War brought.